Licensed Kansas agent · No-cost consultations (785) 843-0288

 Verify your Lawrence doctors' Medicare participation

 Call each office directly.
-Network status can change; don't rely only on online directories.
+Network status can change, don't rely only on online directories.

 Schedule a no-cost consultation with a licensed KS agent